zikowashere/CloneSpotify/README.md

-Clone Spotify 🔥🔥🔥
+**Clone Spotify 🔥🔥🔥
+**
 This project is a clone of the Spotify application, which aims to replicate some of Spotify's features.
 Before getting started, make sure to follow these steps:

-Prerequisites 🔥🔥🔥
+**Prerequisites 🔥🔥🔥
+**
 Install Spotify on your desktop.
 You can download the application from the official Spotify website.

-Create a Spotify account if you don't have one already.
+Create a premium Spotify account if you don't have one already.
 You can sign up on the official Spotify website.

 Project Configuration ✨✨